 Capital Gains Tax 30-day rule – why you need an accountant for your house sale

-Have you heard about the Capital Gains Tax 30-day rule for house sales that’s coming into force on 6 April 2020?
+Have you heard about the Capital Gains Tax 30-day rule for house sales that came into force on 6 April 2020?

 If not, now is a good time to get up to speed.
-The new rule not only means that you have to hand over any Capital Gains Tax you owe within a month, but – thanks to other new rules being introduced at the same time – you could also find yourself paying more tax.
+The rule not only means that you have to hand over any Capital Gains Tax you owe within a month but – thanks to other rules that were introduced at the same time – you could also find yourself paying more tax.

-If you own a property that you have ever let out, these changes will apply to you.
+If you own a property that you have ever let out, this will apply to you.
 So read on to find out what to do next.

 What’s different about the CGT 30-day rule?

-At the moment, if you owe CGT on a house sale, you simply declare it on your self-assessment tax return.
-Anything you owe is due by 31 January following the end of the tax year in which you sell the property.
+In the good old days, if you owed CGT on a house sale, you simply declared it on your self-assessment tax return.
+Anything you owe was due by 31 January following the end of the tax year in which you sold the property.

-From 6 April 2020, HMRC wants its money much quicker.
-You will have 30 days from the completion of your house sale to submit a provisional CGT calculation and pay the Tax over.
+Nowadays, HMRC wants its money much quicker.
+You have just 30 days from the completion of your house sale to submit a provisional CGT calculation and pay the Tax over.

 If your provisional calculation is too high, you won’t get any overpaid tax back until after you’ve submitted your self-assessment return.
 If it’s too low, you’ll get a bill for the remainder instead.
 So you need to get it right, which is a difficult task as well as one that’s about to get more complicated.